 Diversity, equity, and inclusion are essential components of excellence in legal education.
 They create a broadening, more stimulating, and thought-provoking environment for everyone; enhance our students' ability to see problems from different perspectives; teach students how to represent clients who are different from them; and prepare students to succeed in the increasingly diverse world in which they will practice.

-At UW Law, we are committed to continuing and improving on our tradition of recruiting talented students of color and providing academic support to ensure success during and after law school.
-We’ll continue to prioritize recruiting and retaining a diverse faculty and staff, while seeking to mobilize our community to confront systemic inequality and advance racial justice.
+At UW Law, we are committed to continuing and improving on our tradition of recruiting talented students and providing academic support to ensure success during and after law school.
+We’ll continue to prioritize recruiting and retaining a diverse faculty and staff, while seeking to mobilize our community to confront systemic inequality and advance equal justice under the law.

 For more information about our diversity programs, contact us at admissions@law.wisc.edu